Pant/nextcloudpi-test-docs/pages/en/Testing-NextCloudPi.md

+---
+title: Testing NextCloudPi
+keywords: maintain testing boards
+tags: [maintain, testing, boards]
+#summary: ""
+sidebar: en_sidebar
+permalink: en_Testing-NextCloudPi.html
+folder: en
+---

 This document describes the workflow to building and testing NCP.

-**Help is welcome and  needed!
+> Help is welcome and  needed!
 The more testers there are the less each single one of them has to work.
 Please, write us in the [forums](https://help.nextcloud.com/c/support/appliances-docker-snappy-vm) or [Telegram](https://t.me/NextCloudPi) if you are interested.**

 ## Procedure